6 Ways Your Environment Is Influencing Your Addiction

 You can make small changes to your environment so they become protective factors for your addiction rather than risk factors.

-By the way, the core of many of these concepts is explored in-depth in my book The Abstinence Myth.
 In my IGNTD Recovery Program, I help people struggling with addictions get honest about their life to create hope rather than powerlessness.
-If you’re interested in creating change, we’d love to see you there.
+I’d love to see you there.